top of page

 Brian Leach head shot.png

 I am a Composer, Musician, and Maker excited by the cross over of ancient tradition and contemporary technology.
-My interdisciplinary approach encompasses sound art, music, and musical instrument building.
+My interdisciplinary approach encompasses musical instrument building, music, and sound art.

-As a musician I have toured around the world with the bands: The Underscore Orkestra, Torcán, and The Amadáns & Bodhráns.
-My compositions have been performed at the National Concert Hall, The Chelsea School of Art, Hearsay International Audio Arts Festival, The West Cork Arts Centre, Blackrock Castle Observatory, and Fitzgerald’s Park Cork.
+As a musician I have toured around the world with the groups: Lisa O Neill, The Underscore Orkestra, Torcán, and The Amadáns & Bodhráns.
+My compositions have been performed at the National Concert Hall, The Chelsea School of Art, Hearsay International Audio Arts Festival, The West Cork Arts Centre, Blackrock Castle Observatory, and Sample Studios.

 Recently my traditional Irish style composition “Trip to Teulada” featured on a Heritage Council commissioned video, “A Short History of Irish Travellers”, which promoted traveller awareness and combatted racism against that community.